-The Safe at Home address confidentiality program is managed by the Office of the Minnesota Secretary of State (OSS).
-The program, which began September 1, 2007, is open to survivors of domestic violence, sexual assault, stalking, and those who otherwise fear for their safety.
+Safe at Home is the Address Confidentiality Services Division of the Office of the Minnesota Secretary of State (OSS).
+It began September 1, 2007, and is available to survivors of domestic violence, sexual assault, stalking, and those who otherwise fear for their safety.
 Participants in Safe at Home are assigned a designated address (a P.O.
 Box in St. Paul) that can be used for all their interactions with others.
 The designated address allows the participant to go about their daily life without disclosing their actual home, employment, or school address.
 All private and public entities in the state of Minnesota must accept the Safe at Home address as a participant's actual address.
 Safe at Home receives participants' mail, forwards all their First-Class Mail to them, and assists them with their interactions with third parties should problems arise when giving the Safe at Home address to others.
 Staff also works with third-party stakeholders to ensure legal compliance and that their business practices accommodate the safety needs of Safe at Home participants.
-During the calendar years 2019 and 2020, the Safe at Home office served a total of 8,802 participants and applicants.
-This total does not include other services the office provides to the public on a daily basis, such as in-depth discussions with victims who ultimately choose not to apply for enrollment and discussions with third party stakeholders who need a better understanding of Safe at Home laws and how they should develop safe procedures for program participants.
+During calendar years 2021 and 2022, Safe at Home served 9,667 participants and applicants.
+This total does not include other services the office provides to the public on a daily basis, such as in-depth discussions with victims who ultimately choose not to apply for enrollment and discussions with third party stakeholders who need a better understanding of Safe at Home laws and how they should develop safe procedures for Safe at Home participants.
 Therefore, "Total Served" has a limited scope.